rushimok73/AWS-SAA-C03-Notes/README.md

 - Tied closely to IAM, can use
   - Long term credentials such as access keys.
   - Short term use of IAM roles.
+- If you have permissions to interact with the parameter store and the KMS key used to encrypt SecureStrings, you can request decrypted data aswell.

 ### 1.8.5.
 System and Application Logging on EC2